What can you do during your visit?

 Prospective students are invited to sit in on faculty-approved courses during their visit to campus.
 Upon checking in at the John Chrystal Center, students will be able to choose classes from a roster.
 Please note that class visits usually last 50 minutes, and are only available during the academic year when class is in session, excluding the mid-semester and final exam weeks.

 The best way to know if Grinnell College is the right place for you is by spending a night on campus.
 Seniors in high school are welcome to stay overnight with a current student, who will host you in one of our residence halls during the academic year.
-All overnight requests must be made with 10 business days advance notice of your visit to ensure we can find you a host.
-Prospective students are limited to staying one night and may do so either the night before their visit or the night of their visit, depending on availability.
+All overnight requests must be made 2 weeks in advance of your visit to ensure we can find you a host.
+Prospective students are limited to staying one night (Sunday through Thursday) and may do so either the night before their visit or the night of their visit, depending on availability.
+Transportation to and from the airport is available to students who have scheduled a visit and overnight stay through the Office of Admission, and who are travelling alone.
 Overnights are only available during the academic year--check our calendar to view availability.

 Grinnell College is dedicated to assisting families in managing the cost of a Grinnell education, and we assert our commitment to admitted students by meeting 100% of demonstrated need.
 Every family is unique, and we carefully review each financial aid application we receive.
 If you are a high school senior and your family has specific questions about financial aid at Grinnell College, we welcome you to meet with the Office of Financial Aid during your visit to campus.
 Financial Aid appointments are not required, and do not have to include the student.